-Since his first season during the 2009-10 campaign, Gajdzik has guided two players, Szymon Tatarczyk and Mark Kovacs, to a pair of All-Big Ten second team honors.
-He has had 11 individuals combine for 15 Academic All-Big Ten accolades and 10 individuals have combined for 14 ITA Scholar-Athlete distinctions.
-Gajdzik has also had three squads be named an ITA Academic Team (2010, 2011, 2012).
+Since his first season during the 2009-10 campaign, Gajdzik has guided a trio of players to All-Big Ten second team honors, including three-time selection Mark Kovacs (2011, 2012, 2014), two-time pick Szymon Tatarczyk (2011, 2013) and Ricky Medinilla as a freshman in 2014.
+Medinilla was also Intercollegiate Tennis Association (ITA) Ohio Valley Region Rookie Player of the Year in 2014.
+He has had 11 individuals combine for 19 Academic All-Big Ten accolades and 10 individuals have combined for 16 ITA Scholar-Athlete distinctions.
+Gajdzik has also had four squads be named an ITA Academic Team (2010, 2011, 2012, 2014).

 Gajdzik's team started the spring season unranked, but two weeks later entered the Intercollegiate Tennis Association's (ITA) national team rankings at No. 68 after posting back-to-back wins over No. 49 Dartmouth and No. 51 Brown.
 Purdue went on to appear in all but one of the season's next 14 editions of the poll.